 BLACK HISTORY MONTH

-Kellogg Community College will continue its annual celebration of Black History with a series of community events focused on the African American experience.
+Kellogg Community College will continue its annual celebration of Black History Month in February 2025 with a series of community events focused on the African American experience.

 Black History Month Events & Activities